-- Overall, the number of position reductions is well within the typical level of retirements and vacancies - Displacements will be determined by job title and/or tenure area, and will be based on the vacancies and/or attrition in each title - Teaching assistants are impacted by the enhancement and modernization of Special Education and elimination of ISS in small elementary schools - We can reduce our workforce with minimal layoffs through attrition
+- Overall, the number of position reductions is well under the typical level of retirements and vacancies - Displacements will be determined by job title and/or tenure area, and will be based on the vacancies and/or attrition in each title - Teaching assistants are impacted by the elimination of ISS in small elementary schools. - Paraprofessionals are impacted by the Special Education redesign.